Josieeee20/CD_A1/README.md

 This table is used to record basic information about different movies, including the name of the movie, year of release, box office revenue, genre, etc.

 # Information about the creator and source of the dataset
-The author of this data set are Svaikovsky, Victoria; Meisner, Anne; Kraicer, Eve; Sims, Matthew from McGill University.
+The author of this data set（https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KERZQY）are Svaikovsky, Victoria; Meisner, Anne; Kraicer, Eve; Sims, Matthew from McGill University.
 They extracted quantitative data and qualitative data from 780 Hollywood films spanning from 1970 to 2014 which includes movie names, character information, line information, etc. This study presents the percentage of white people in all actors to show culture inequelity in vedio works.